B-UMMI/ReMatCh/README.md

  - *sample.noMatter.fasta* - Fasta file containing the target gene sequence with the more probable nucleotides (determined by the majority rule for positions covered by >= *--minCovPresence*).
 Positions with less than `--minCovPresence` coverage depth will be considered as deletions.
  - *sample.correct.fasta* - Fasta file containing the target gene sequence with the correct nucleotides.
 Positions with less than `--minCovPresence` coverage depth will be considered as deletions, with less than `--minCovCall` coverage depth will be coded as "N" (due to low certainty in calling SNP) and positions with possible multiple alleles will also be considered as "N".
  - *sample.alignment.fasta* - Will be exactly the same as *sample.correct.fasta*, but INDELs will be coded as "N" in order to produce sequences with the same size that can be then concatenated to produce an alignment file
- - *rematchModule_report.txt* - Report file containg gene information: 1) gene name, 2) percentage of target gene sequence covered with at least `--minCovPresence` read depth, 3) Mean target gene coverage depth of present positions, 4) percentage of target gene sequence with lower `--minCovCall` coverage depth, 5) number of positions in target gene sequence containing multiple alleles.
+ - *rematchModule_report.txt* - Report file containing gene information: 1) gene name, 2) percentage of target gene sequence covered with at least `--minCovPresence` read depth, 3) Mean target gene coverage depth of present positions, 4) percentage of target gene sequence with lower `--minCovCall` coverage depth, 5) number of positions in target gene sequence containing multiple alleles, 6) percentage identity of target gene sequence covered with at least `--minCovCall` read depth.
 The general sample information will also be stored: number of absent genes, number of genes with multiple alleles among the genes present and the mean sample coverage depth (only considering the genes present).
  - *rematch_module/* - Folder containing the temporary files.
 Only kept if `--debug` option is specified.
 It will contain the *alignment.bam*, bam and fasta indexes, *sequence_data/* folder with subfolders (named with numbers) for each sequence in `--reference` file.
 In each sequence folder the different consensus _\*.vcf_ files and the original _samtools_mpileup.\*.vcf_ and _samtools_depth.\*.vcf_ files
  - *rematch_second_run/* - Folder containing the same files/folders described above, but for the *second_run*.
 Only created if `--doubleRun` is set